 - We also have a ranking of the best chocolate 3D printers.

-ZMorph 3D printers are famed for their reliability and workhorse-like qualities, with the VX no different.
+ZMorph 3D printers are famed for their reliability and workhorse-like qualities, with the Fab no different.
 It’s a great 3D printer, with a high-quality heated bed that can comfortably 3D print ABS, HIPS, and other tougher filaments like Nylon.
-The printer can level itself automatically, and turn from a 3D printer to laser engraver or CNC mill with ease.
+The printer can level itself automatically, and turn from a 3D printer to laser engraver or CNC router with ease.

 Additionally, with the dual head option, the ZMorph performs well as a dual extruder 3D printer, able to 3D print multiple colors, or soluble support materials such as HIPS and PVA, and even blend two colors together for multiple different shades in one part.
 The 3D laser printer CNC hybrid can be adjusted to print both 1.75mm and 3mm 3D printer filaments, and has a large enough build area to print even the largest of projects.